 8.4.3.
 Tracking for an Employment Outcome

-An Employment Outcome will begin to track after 2 consecutive Services Australia fortnights once a Provider has:
+An Employment Outcome will begin to track once a Provider has:

-- recorded a Vacancy in the Department's IT Systems, - placed the Participant against it in a Job Placement - recorded the Job Placement Start Date
+- recorded a Vacancy in the Department's IT Systems, and - placed the Participant against it in a Job Placement, and - recorded the Job Placement Start Date.